Space Mountain (Magic Kingdom): Post-show

 The post-show also received major changes and upgrades along with the rest of the ride in 2009.
 Many of the rooms received renovations to appear more futuristic in relation to current-day standards, as many of the previous renditions could've been considered as outdated.
 This included replacing their increasingly retro appearances and refitting the rooms with sleeker, modern designs.
 The scenes are now more directly connected to the spaceport theme of Space Mountain, revolving around promoting different destinations around the universe to which Space Mountain's rockets could take them, adding monitors to the RYCA-1 diorama to promote the activities that guests could take part in when visiting said destinations.
 In addition, the ride retained some of its notable post-show features while still receiving an update, including the monitors displaying the riders as they pass by the overhead cameras.

 In the summer of 2018, a major refurbishment was done to the post-show.
 The moving walkway which had remained in place since 1975 was controversially removed and carpeted over.
 The green screen room was replaced by a set of switchback ramps up to a slightly differently placed exit into the gift shop.
-The ride remained open while the post-show walkway was removed, with guests using a temporary alternate exit via a walkway around the outside perimeter of the mountain.
+The ride remained open while the post-show walkway was removed, with guests using a temporary alternate exit via a walkway around the outside perimeter of the ride building.

-All of these rooms are shown and viewed on an even surface, but after the final octagon room, the Speedramp dips down at an angle, where riders go under the train tracks for the Walt Disney World Railroad.
+All of these rooms are shown and viewed on an even surface, but after the final octagon room, the walkway dips down at an angle, where riders go under the train tracks for the Walt Disney World Railroad.
 As riders travel back up to ground level, and toward the exit to Tomorrowland, they pass by other outer-space destinations.
-The first two octagon rooms and the first four hexagon rooms can all be viewed from the Tomorrowland Transit Authority PeopleMover just after passing through the lift hill bay because they have no ceilings.
+The first two octagon rooms and the first four hexagon rooms can all be viewed from the PeopleMover just after passing through the lift hill bay because they have no ceilings.